ShionGT/ImagesToPDF/README.md

 Place the images you wish to convert in the "Images" folder.
 Execute the code, and the converted images will be inside the "PDFs" folder.

 # Build
-Built using Pillow on Python.
+Built using Pillow on Python 3.